danbriggs/data/README.md

 If you have Python 3, click on the green "Code" button and then "Download ZIP."
 Once you have unzipped it, run cases_by_county.py.

-The only packages it uses are csv, numpy, collections, and os.path.
+The only packages it uses are numpy, pyplot, csv, collections, and os.path.

 The input prompts make it clear what to type.